-Non-tenure track faculty and staff with an appointment of 48% or greater to a regular position with 1 continuous year or more of KU service by the start of classes who have a "meets expectations" or above performance evaluation rating and have not been subject to disciplinary action or academic misconduct within the last twelve months.
+Non-tenure track faculty and staff with an appointment of 48% or greater to a regular position with 1 continuous year or more of KU service as of August 1 for the Fall semester: January 1 for the Spring semester; or May 1 for the Summer term, who have a "meets expectations" or above performance evaluation rating and have not been subject to disciplinary action or academic misconduct within the last twelve months.

 The Tuition Assistance Program is designed to cover tuition for courses at the KU base tuition rates, for one class up to five hours per semester for eligible non-tenure track faculty and staff members.
 Tuition assistance is subject to the availability of funding and the number of qualified applicants.
 Program participation does not require the applicant to be degree seeking.

 Tuition Assistance Application and process guidelines are located on the Human Resource Management (HRM) website.
 Applications must be received by HRM no later than 5:00 p.m. on the following schedule:

 - Fall Semester: First Friday in July unless designated as a national holiday, in which case the deadline will be the following Monday.